adaltas/node-nikita/src/write.coffee.md

               # Modify uid and gid if the dir does not yet exists
               not_if_exists: path.dirname options.destination
             , (err, created) ->
-              return next err if err
+              return callback err if err
               do_render()
           do_read = ->
             options.log?
 "Mecano `write`: read destination"
             fs.readFile options.ssh, options.destination, 'utf8', (err, dest) ->
-              return next err if err
+              return callback err if err
               destination = dest if options.diff # destination content only use by diff destinationHash = string.hash dest
               do_render()